owid/covid-19-data/scripts/scripts/vaccinations/README.md

 Check for new updates and manually add them in the internal spreadsheet:
 - See this repo's [pull requests](https://github.com/owid/covid-19-data/pulls) and [issues](https://github.com/owid/covid-19-data/issues).
-- Look for new data based on previousl-used source URLs.
+- Look for new data based on previously-used source URLs.

 ### 2. Automated process